 Chlorophyll and carotenoid pigments capture green light and use it for photosynthesis.
 Chlorophyll absorbs low amounts of green relative to red and blue light, so it’s best to provide a plant will at least all three types of light.
 When combined with red and blue light, green light further enhances plant growth.
 But too much green light (more than 50% of the total light) reduces plant growth.
-At this time, the ideal ratio of green, red, and blue light (as well as other colors of light) is not yet known for many species, including cannabis.
-For one tomato variety, the ideal ratio is 1:2:1 for G:B:R. Likely, the ideal spectrum for cannabis vegetative growth will be strain-dependent.
+At this time, the ideal ratio of green, red, and blue light (as well as other colors of light) is not yet known for many species.
+For one tomato variety, the ideal ratio is 1:2:1 for G:B:R. Likely, the ideal spectrum for vegetative growth will be strain-dependent.
 When choosing a horticultural light, choose one that that has high amounts of blue and red light and moderate amounts of green and other colors of light.

 Green light is easily transmitted through leaves.
 When sunlight or another source of full-spectrum light reaches a plant, the leaves transmit high amounts of green light and low amounts of red and blue light.
 This means that the leaves at the bottom of the canopy receive a modified spectrum that is low is blue and red light and enriched in green.
 Green light is absorbed by photoreceptors.
 One type of photoreceptor is cryptochrome, and this photoreceptor controls stomatal opening and stem elongation.
 Depending on the species, green light can either cause stomata to open and close and stems to stretch or stay short.
 In some species, like mustard and fava bean, green light closes stomata.
 In other species, like sunflower, green light opens stomata4!
-At this time, it’s not clear whether green light opens or closes stomates on cannabis leaves.
+At this time, it’s not clear whether green light opens or closes stomates on certain plants' leaves.
 Green light (via the action of cryptochrome) also controls stem elongation.
 When a plant is shaded, the stems elongate so that the leaves can reach more light.
 When plants are given high amounts of green light, they think they are being shaded and their stems elongate and the leaves become larger so that the plant reaches more light.

 Figure 1: When full-spectrum light hits the leaves of a plant, the photosynthetic pigments absorb much of the red and blue light.
 Therefore, the light reaching the lower leaves of the canopy is enriched in green and far-red light.
 Photoreceptors in the lower leaves receive this altered spectrum and signal to the lower leaves that they are being shaded.